Paul Rabil: Early life

-Paul Rabil was born on December 14, 1985, in Gaithersburg, Maryland, to Allan and Jean Anne Rabil, his mother was a Catholic school art teacher; his father, who worked in sales for an aerospace company, encouraged his son to try many sports.
+Paul Rabil was born on December 14, 1985, in Gaithersburg, Maryland, to Allan and Jean Anne Rabil, his mother was a Catholic school art teacher; his father, who worked in sales for a printing company, encouraged his son to try many sports.
+He is of Lebanese descent through his great-grandfather.
 He grew up in Montgomery Village and completed his education at a local public school.
 During his childhood, Rabil pursued a variety of interests and extracurricular activities.
 Along with playing basketball, soccer, and swimming, he inclined toward music and learned to play several musical instruments.
 Rabil's mother insisted that he stick with lacrosse, and he fell in love with the game.
 Throughout his elementary and middle school years he continued playing lacrosse.

 High school

 At Watkins Mill High School, Rabil secured a spot as a starting player on the varsity team during his freshman year.
 Attracting interest from several local private high schools, Rabil transferred to DeMatha Catholic High School in Hyattsville, Maryland after participating in a summer tournament with the school's team.
-During Rabil's three-year tenure at Dematha, he led the team to three Washington Catholic Athletic Conference (WCAC) championships and a record of 49-16.
+During Rabil's three-year tenure at Dematha, he led the team to three Washington Catholic Athletic Conference (WCAC) championships and a record of 49–16.
 Rabil amassed 288 career total points, including 80 goals and 73 assists in his two final seasons.
 Rabil was also awarded for his efforts as he was named 2-time All-American, 2-time All-State selection, and the #4 ranked prospect in the high school class of 2004.
 Following attention from lacrosse programs nationwide, Rabil ultimately chose to commit to Johns Hopkins University, attributing his decision to the exceptional leadership of Coach Dave Pietramala, as well as the program's legacy of championships and culture.